helloturbine/turbine-docs/docs/records/skus.md

 ## How to find the Shopify Product ID and Variant ID of a SKU

-There are two methods to find the Shopify product and variant IDs of a SKU
+There are two methods to find the Shopify Product and Variant IDs of a SKU.

 **Method 1**: SKU Details Screen:
 * Navigate to the SKU details screen.